Rank of a Smooth Map

 third one work.
 Surjectivity or injectivity of a single differential would straighten the map

-at one point; it is the assumption that the rank stays equal to \(r\) on a whole neighborhood
+at one point.
+The assumption that the rank stays equal to \(r\) on a whole neighborhood is

-that forces \(\partial \widetilde R / \partial y \equiv 0\), and the geometric convexity of a
+what forces \(\partial \widetilde R / \partial y \equiv 0\).
+The geometric convexity of a cube

-independent of \(y\)."
-Each piece earns its place: the diffeomorphism \(\varphi\) comes from
+Each piece earns its place: the diffeomorphism \(\varphi\) comes from the inverse function

-maps the constant-rank maps are: they are precisely the maps whose local behavior is
+of maps the constant-rank maps are.
+They are precisely the maps whose local behavior is

 indistinguishable from that of their differential.